gorjanradevski/p_and_o_3/README.md

 ## Prerequisites

+You have to options to run the Jupyter Notebook that contains the guidelines to Python and image processing.
+You either need to follow the instructions provided bellow, or you can access it from [Google Colab directly](https://colab.research.google.com/drive/1rBrwD5DPCKL7tMvH1ltowTVGNiCXW6zP).
+If you go for the Google Colab way, you can skip everything until section [final remarks](#Final-remarks).

 - Have basic knowledge about the command line (Windows) or terminal (Linux/MacOS).
 - Have `Python` >= 3.6.5, `git` and `pip` installed.
 - You can find installation instructions for git [here](https://git-scm.com/download/win), for pip [here](https://phoenixnap.com/kb/install-pip-windows).